Skip to content

 Terminal window

-prexorctl node drain <node-id> --shutdown=false --timeout 5m
+prexorctl node drain <node-id>

-# Wait until the node reports zero running instances.
+# Wait until the node reports zero running Instances.

 prexorctl node info <node-id>